microsoft/msphpsql/buildscripts/README.md

 #### Overview

 When asked to provide the PHP version, you should enter values like `7.1.7`.
-If it's alpha, beta, or RC, make sure the name you provide matches the PHP tag name without the prefix `php-`.
+If it's alpha, beta, or RC version, make sure the name you provide matches the PHP tag name without the prefix `php-`.
 For example, for PHP 7.2 beta 2, the tag name is `php-7.2.0beta2`, so you should enter `7.2.0beta2`.
 Visit [PHP SRC]( https://github.com/php/php-src) to find the appropriate tag names.

-It's recommended that the PHP SDK is unzipped into the shortest possible path, preferrably somewhere near the root drive.
+PHP recommendeds to unzip the PHP SDK into the shortest possible path, preferrably somewhere near the root drive.
 Therefore, this script will create a `php-sdk` folder in the C:\ drive.
-This `php-sdk` folder will remain unless you remove it yourself.
-For ongoing development, it's suggested you keep it around.
-The build scripts will handle updating the PHP SDK if new version is available.
+This `php-sdk` directory tree will remain unless you remove it yourself.
+For ongoing development, we suggest you keep it around.
+The build scripts will handle updating the PHP SDK if a new version is available.

 #### Steps